hchiam/learning-canvas/README.md

 **SVG** = visual scalability but more DOM memory.

 - good for hi-fi interactive graphics.
+- better performance with: less objects over more surface area.

 **Canvas** = "paint-and-forget" less DOM memory but raster instead of ability to do vector scaling.

 - good for painting detailed small pixels, like weather maps.
+- better performance with: more objects over less surface area.

 You can even combine SVG and canvas.